ArneClaerhout/color_planar_graphs/README.md

 ### Manual usage

-If one wants to manually enter a graph into the program, one can do so by using the flag `-m` or `--manual`, followed by the _graph6_ string.
+If one wants to manually enter a graph into the program, one can do so by using the flag `-m`, followed by the _graph6_ string.
 Here it is important to always enter the _graph6_ string as a string.
 Giving the amount of vertices is not mandatory as this isn't used in the computation.